ArtSharaev/PyPong/docs/README.md

 The simple pong made with pygame

+Double Enter to start!
-Use key W and S to control red rocket and Arrows to control blue rocket)
+Use key W and S to control red rocket and Arrows to control blue rocket.